 (b) Notwithstanding subdivision (a), each prospective juror residing in the Truckee Division of the Nevada County Municipal Court Nevada County shall be given the opportunity to elect to serve on juries with respect to trials at other locations during those months in accordance with the rules of the superior court, which shall afford to each eligible resident of the county an opportunity for selection as a trial jury venireman.
 Additionally, nothing in this section shall preclude the superior court, in its discretion, from ordering a countywide venire in the interest of justice during any time of the year.

 Comment.
-Section 199.3 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 199.3 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
+VI, § 5(e).